LiviuCiuca/Data/README.md

 - The phpmyadmin service uses the official phpMyAdmin image and sets the PMA_HOST and PMA_PORT environment variables to connect to the mysql service.s

-## PHP Employee Management System

-This PHP Employee Management System project provides basic functionality for managing employees, departments, locations, and benefits within an organization.
-The project uses MySQL as the database and contains various functions to interact with the database to perform CRUD operations.

 ### Database Schema